 Why is crochet so popular?

-Crochet has gained a lot of attention in recent years through pop culture references and die-hard makers.
+Crochet has recently gained much attention through pop culture references and die-hard makers.
 JW Anderson’s famous patchwork cardigan, known to Tik Tok’ers as the Harry Styles cardigan, gained a massive following during the summer of 2020, sparking the creativity of beginner crocheters everywhere.
 With so many niches within crochet, there’s an obsession for everyone.

 What type of tool is used in crochet?